sagemath/trac_to_gh/Issue 8938.md

 # Issue 8938: Multivariate polynomials can be incorrectly formatted in LaTeX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8938

 Original creator: fwclarke